kirontoo/astro-theme-cody/README.md

 | github | Your github repo link |
 | draft | Optional boolean.
 Removes projects from being published.|
 | order | Optional number value from 1 - 5 to pin certain projects to the top.
 Limited to only 5 pinned posts|

+## Deploy
+Astro provides great documentation for deploying your Astro websites on various platforms.
+You can find it [here](https://docs.astro.build/en/guides/deploy/).

+## Extra Funtionality
+Check out [Astro Recipes](https://docs.astro.build/en/recipes/) to add other functionality like a RSS feed.

 ## Credit